-The issuance of the Subscription Shares will need to be listed with the Philippine Stock Exchange.
-The Board shall request for the stockholders' approval on the listing of the Subscription Shares to be issued to Eric Manlunas, Paul Santos and James Jordan.
+The Subscription Shares will need to be listed with the Philippine Stock Exchange.
+The issuance and listing of the Subscription Shares to be issued to Eric Manlunas, Paul Santos and James Jordan will form part of the Agenda and will be subject to the approval of the stockholders.